-The HIV/AIDS epidemic hit the Caribbean in the late '70s.
+The HIV/AIDS epidemic hit the Caribbean in the late 70s.
 By 2001, it had become the second-most affected region in the world with an estimated 420,000 people - more than two percent of the adult population - living with HIV, according to a UNAIDS/WHO report.

-An estimated 340,000 people in the Caribbean were living with HIV in 2018.
-This equates to an HIV prevalence of 1.2% in the Caribbean.
-In the same year, there were 16,000 new infections in the Caribbean, and 6,700 people died from AIDS-related illnesses in the region.
+An estimated 330,000 people in the Caribbean were living with HIV in 2019.
+This equates to an HIV prevalence of 1.1% in the Caribbean.
+In the same year, there were 13,000 new infections in the Caribbean, and 6,900 people died from AIDS-related illnesses in the region.
 There has been moderate progress made on both prevention and treatment in the Caribbean.

 - 1. The Caribbean is the second-most affected region in the world in terms of HIV prevalence rates. - 2.
 The Caribbean has higher HIV rates than any region outside of sub-Saharan Africa, though the epidemic is relatively small given population size. - 3.
 The percentage of people in the Caribbean with suppressed viral loads is well below the global average. - 4.
-In 2011, 230,000 people in the Caribbean were living with HIV/AIDS. - 5.
-AIDS is the leading cause of death among people between the ages of 20 and 59 in the Caribbean. - 6.
-The Caribbean has had the sharpest declines in the number of new HIV infections worldwide since 2001, with a decrease of more than 42%. - 7.
-The HIV infection rate in the Dominican Republic declined by 73%, and 50% in Haiti.
-(2012 UN Report) - 8.
-While we know that the disease has a disproportionate impact on Black American's there are limitations to the data available on the HIV status of Caribbean-born immigrants living in the U.S. This data gap exists because epidemiological studies often incorporate Caribbean-Americans into the broader Black/African-American community. - 9.
-Among Caribbean countries, 11 of 16 rely heavily on external funding.
-Additional barriers for people living with HIV in the Caribbean include stigma.
+In 2011, 240,000 people in the Caribbean were living with HIV/AIDS. - 5.
+In 2009, AIDS was the leading cause of death among people between the ages of 24 and 44 in the Caribbean. - 6.
+Between 2010 and 2017, the annual number of new HIV infections among adults in the Caribbean declined by 18%. - The HIV infection rate in the Dominican Republic declined by 73%, and 50% in Haiti.
+(2012 UN Report)